Do Flashcards Help for GMAT Preparation?

 TTP PRO TIP:

-You can effectively use flashcards to memorize both quantitative and verbal formulas and concepts.
+You can effectively use flashcards to memorize both Quantitative and Verbal formulas and concepts.

 Next, let’s discuss how flashcards are a versatile learning tool.

-Reason #2: Flashcards are a versatile learning tool.
+Reason #2: Flashcards Are a Versatile Learning Tool

-For example, some students prefer to use handwritten paper flashcards or paper cards of different colors to track the difficulty level of GMAT grammar rules they’ve learned.
+Flashcards are one of the most adaptable study tools available to GMAT students because they can be customized to meet the specific needs of each student.
+For example, some students prefer to use handwritten paper flashcards or paper cards of different colors to track the difficulty level of GMAT formulas they’ve learned.
 In contrast, others prefer to print out computer-generated paper flashcards.
 Finally, other students appreciate the portability and convenience of digital flashcards.

 I prefer handmade flashcards that I create using index cards.
 Sure, that method may be old school, but writing concepts and formulas in your own words helps ensure that you truly understand the concepts you’re learning.
 You think about the concepts as you write them down, thus reinforcing them even more.